-Employment Relationship
+Employment Relationship and Classification

 Employees may be hired at-will or under a contract.
-In the Archdiocese of Milwaukee, contracts are generally administered for principal and teacher positions only.
 An employee without a written contract is an at-will employee.

 If a contract exists, an employer and employee must adhere to its terms and conditions including notice requirement; otherwise, there is a breach of contract.
-When a contract exists for a fixed period of time, employers have an implied obligation to discharge only for just cause.
+When a contract exists for a fixed period, employers have an implied obligation to discharge only for just cause.
 Whereas the phrase "at will" is just another way of saying "at the will of either party."